Skip to main content

 MongoDB Atlas requires Transport Layer Security (TLS) encryption for customer data and intra-cluster network communications.
 MongoDB Atlas uses Let’s Encrypt as the Certificate Authority (CA) for TLS certificates for all clusters.

-To improve availability, we are adding Google Trust Services as an additional CA for Atlas clusters.
-Prior to June 2025, you must ensure that your application recognizes certificates from both Let’s Encrypt and Google Trust Services:
+Starting in June of 2025, we are adding Google Trust Services as an additional Certificate Authority for Atlas clusters to improve availability.
+You must ensure that your application recognizes certificates from both Let's Encrypt and Google Trust Services before this change:

-• Add GTS Root R1 and GTS Root R2 (from Google Trust Services) into your application’s trust store.
+• Add GTS Root R1, R2, R3 and R4 (from Google Trust Services) into your application’s trust store.
 Doing this ensures your application recognizes certificates from both CAs.

 For your reference, the root CA certificates for the Google Trust Store can be found at https://pki.goog/repository/ under the "Root CAs" section.